-Open load-in-OFF-state detection (OL_OFF) is performed continuously during each OFF-state (both for CSR0 and CSR1).
-This function is implemented by injecting a small current into the load ($I{OLD(OFF)}$).
-When the load is disconnected, the output voltage rises above $V{OLD(THRES)}$.
+Open-load-in-OFF-state detection (OL_OFF) is performed continuously during each OFF-state (both for CSR0 and CSR1).
+This function is implemented by injecting a small current into the load (I{OLD(OFF)}).
+When the load is disconnected, the output voltage will rise above V{OLD(THRES)}.
 OL_OFF is then detected and the OL_OFF bit in the FAULTR register is set.
-If disappearance of the open load fault is detected, the FSB output pin returns to a high immediately, but the OL_OFF bit in the fault register remains set until it is cleared by a read out of the FAULTR register.
+If disappearance of the open-load fault is detected, the FSB output pin will return to a high immediately, but the OL_OFF bit in the fault register will remain set until it is cleared by a read out of the FAULTR register.
 The function may be disabled by setting OLOFF_dis_s=1.
-The function operates over the duty cycle ranges specified in Diagnostic features.
+The function will operate over the duty cycle ranges specified in section Diagnostic Features.